VictorRodriguez/FMV_tutorial/make_fmv.md

 vmovdqu %ymm0,(%rcx,%rax,1)
 ```

+## Example with FFT project

-Now for a big package like FFT is necessary to get the build log file adding
+Now for a package like FFT is necessary to get the build log file adding
 -fopt-info-vec flag and follow the same approach:

 ```